 I'm a fan of arches.
-I don't know why but they are always fun to find.
-There aren't that many in Joshua Tree National Park (Arch Rock and Garrett's Arch come to mind) but the lesser-known Window Rock one is lurking right off the road.
+I don't know why, but they are always fun to find.
+There aren't that many in Joshua Tree National Park (Arch Rock and Garrett's Arch come to mind), but the lesser-known Window Rock is one that is lurking right off the road.

-It goes without saying that water is important in the desert and in Joshua Tree that is no different.
+It goes without saying that water is vital in the desert, and that is no different in Joshua Tree.
 A rancher by the name of C.O.
 Barker built the dam around 1902 to improve the natural tank here for his cattle.
-Along with the nearby Cow Camp reservoir, it
+Along with the nearby Cow Camp reservoir, the

 Fried Liver Wash could be one of the most boring hikes I've ever done in Joshua Tree.
 The canyon really is non-descript.
 It is just another desert canyon.
 And to make matters worse, it is a lengthy hike.
 I do like lengthy hikes, but they need to have

 Reportedly, Bill Keys dynamited a few boulders to allow cattle to gain entrance in 1921.
 I’m unsure if that story is true, but Hidden Valley certainly would make for a great corral.
 A sign along the nature trail says it happened in 1936, so sources vary.
 The sign at